microsoft/windows-ai-studio-templates/tutorials/03_structured_output/README.md

 1. In the `Prompt Builder`, click the `View Code` button to generate a code sample in VS Code.
 2. Copy the generated code and replace the existing implementation in the `chat(user_query)` method in [app.py](./app.py).
-3. Ensure the last user message sent to the model to use the `user_query` variable as input:
+3. Ensure the last user message sent to the model uses the `user_query` variable as input:
   - For Azure OpenAI or OpenAI models:
     ```python
     UserMessage(content=[